aurorascharff/rsc-workshop/STEPS-6h.md

 - Nå har søket vårt blitt tregt, destination has again a slow await
 - Full page reload, no client side nav.
 View request in server log.
+- Add a progressive enhancement to the search on top of the no-js base-case.
+When hydrated with js, this will run rather.
 - Add transition for spinner to the search.
-Batching, we dont need to debounce fordi transitions gjør alt etter alt er ferdig.
+Batching as mentioned, we dont need to debounce fordi transitions gjør alt etter alt er ferdig.
 Kun ett søk i historikken.

 ## App: Add suspense to ContactPage